Winlink 2000 Communications

 The Setup window is slightly different from the documentation, but does not affect how you will configure Telpac.
 Note the "Node Call Sign" is your call sign without a -ssid.

 Before testing Telpac be sure that AGWPE is functioning properly.
 Appendix B in the Telpac Install document provides instructions for testing AGWPE.
+Also as a courtesy send an email to the person administering the telnet server that you will be using for your test.
+Read the documentation for more detail.

 Install Paclink AGW and Paclink Postoffice